-The facade is a work of Giovanni Battista del Tadda, flanked by statues of Ceres and Apollo by Baccio Bandinelli, and is surmounted by the coat of arms of the Medici and by two figures representing the “peace” and “justice.”
-The emblem of the Medici family, a number of red balls on a golden shield, is exposed on many buildings in Florence and Tuscany.
+The facade is a work of Giovanni Battista del Tadda, flanked by statues of Ceres and Apollo by Baccio Bandinelli.
+It is surmounted by the Medici coat of arms and by the two figures representing “peace” and “justice”.

-The origins of the Medici coat of arms, whose design was changed several times over the years are not known.
-The ball on top is blue and is painted with lilies of France, in accordance with the privileges received by King Louis XI of France in exchange for diplomatic services received.
+The origins of the Medici coat of arms, whose design was changed several times over the years, are not known.
+The ball on the top is blue and is painted with the lilies of France.
+This is in accordance with the privileges received by the king of France Louis XI in exchange for the diplomatic services received.
+The emblem of the Medici family, a number of red balls on a golden shield, is displayed on many buildings in Florence and Tuscany.

-The second chamber contains a marble statue group depicting the abduction of Paride and Elena, sculpted by Vincenzo Rossi da Fiesole (1525-1587); the third chamber, frescoed by Poccianti, has a fine fountain by Giambologna (Douai 1529-Florence 1608) depicting Venere al Bagno (Venus emerging from the water after bathing) threatened by four satyrs.
+The second chamber contains a marble statue group depicting the abduction of Paride and Elena, sculpted by Vincenzo Rossi da Fiesole (1525-1587).
+The third chamber, frescoed by Poccianti, has a fine fountain by Giambologna (Douai 1529-Florence 1608) depicting Venere al Bagno (Venus emerging from the water after bathing) threatened by four satyrs.

 This Grotto is located close the entrance of the Boboli Garden and in the point where the Vasari Corridor ends.